Enterprises Are Hesitant to Share Data with LLMs. Here’s Why.

 Moreover, malicious prompts can trick the model into disclosing or confirming sensitive information.
 There have been high-profile cases where data ended up in logs or was accidentally used for optimization.

-How to share data with LLM in a secure way?
+How to address enterprise LLM privacy concerns: sharing data in a secure way

 Enterprises want the power of LLMs but not at the cost of privacy, compliance, or user trust.
 Until AI systems can guarantee safe handling of enterprise data with clear controls and policies, companies will continue to block sensitive data from flowing into these models.